Climate Change Glossary

 Greenhouse Effect

 Greenhouse gases absorb thermal infrared radiation emitted by the Earth’s surface, by the atmosphere itself due to the same gases, and by clouds.
-Atmospheric radiation is emitted to all sides, including downward to the Earth’s surface.
+Atmospheric radiation is emitted in all directions, including downward to the Earth’s surface.
 This results in GHGs trapping heat within the surface-troposphere system, called the greenhouse effect.
 An increase in the concentration of greenhouse gases leads to an increased infrared opacity of the atmosphere and a temperature increase of the surface-troposphere system.
 This radiative forcing leads to an enhancement of the effectiveness of the greenhouse effect and is called the enhanced greenhouse effect.

-Reference: U.S. National Climate Assessment
+Reference: Fifth U.S. National Climate Assessment

 Greenhouse Gases (GHGs)